AncyJenisha/CSharp/README.md

                 The method reads the option and asks for the change to be made in the field of the contact.
                 It checks for validation and stores the changes.

+## InputHelpers.cs
+        GetInput:
+                This method gets input as string and converts it into integer and checks if its valid.

+        GetStringInput:
+                The method gets input and displays message if the string is null or empty.

 ## Validators.cs
         It has the methods to check if the input entered by user is valid.
-        CheckIfEmpty:
-                This method checks if the contactList is empty and displays message.

         nameValidate:
                 This method checks if the name entered by user is valid by checking it with a regular expression.